Colored Pencil Tutorials how to Draw Latest Tutorial Colored Pencil Drawing a Frog on a Pencil

 How to Draw and blend coloured pencil Step 4 tutorial

 In this step, we will color the highlights to ensure they don't remain white.
-To achieve this, you can use Grey Green Light.
+To achieve this, you can use Gray Green Light.
 Apply it over the lighter parts (the ends of the strokes) of the Grass Green.
 Press firmly to blend these colors together.
-The objective here is to make the edge between the Grass Green and the Grey Green Light vanish, so keep blending until the edges become invisible.
+The objective here is to make the edge between the Grass Green and the Gray Green Light vanish, so keep blending until the edges become invisible.
 If some of the highlights are a bit brighter, it means that they are more illuminated than the others, so it's not a problem.
 However, we can always darken them or lighten them as we need.
 If you go over it with a white pencil and press very hard, you will be able to lighten up the area.
 If you can still see the edge between the highlight and the Grass Green, simply pick up the Grass Green again and darken the areas to make the edge between the two colors invisible.

 Colored pencil Tutorial mixing colors Step 5 tutorial